August 29, 2014 by Ville Raivio

-VR: Have you any children or spouse (and how do they relate to your style enthusiasm)?
+VR: Have you any children or girlfriend (and how do they relate to your style enthusiasm)?

-VR: …and your parent’s and siblings’ reactions back in the days?
+VR: …and your parent’s and siblings’ reactions back when you were younger?

 VR: What other hobbies or passions do you have besides apparel?

-VR: How did you first become interested in clothes, and when did you turn your eyes towards classic clothing?
-Why these instead of fashion pieces?
+VR: How did you first become interested in clothes, and when did you turn your eyes towards the classics?
+Why these instead of fashion?

-VR: How have you gathered your knowledge of apparel – from books, in-house training, workshops or somewhere else?
+VR: How have you gathered your knowledge of clothing — from books, in-house training, workshops or somewhere else?

 VR: How would you describe your own dress?
-Which RTW makers and tailors do you favour?
+Which RTW makers or tailors do you favour?